A Sampling-Based Domain Generalization Study with Diffusion Generative Models: Problem Formulation and Method

-We observe that a DDPM, trained even on a single-domain small dataset (\textit{e.g.}, dog faces), already has sufficient representation ability to accurately reconstruct arbitrary unseen images (\textit{e.g.}, human, church, and astrophysical data), as shown in the second column of Fig.~\ref{fig:teaser}.
-The reconstruction ability is subject to the deterministic inversion and denoising trajectories~\citep{song2020ddim}, which can be considered as a special case of vanilla stochastic process~\citep{ho2020dpm} as detailed in Sec.~\ref{subsec:ddim}.
+\textbf{Latent Representation of Unseen Images.} We observe that a DDPM, trained even on a single-domain small dataset (\textit{e.g.}, dog faces), already has sufficient representation ability to accurately reconstruct arbitrary unseen images (\textit{e.g.}, human, church, and astrophysical data), as shown in Fig.~\ref{fig:teaser}.
+The reconstruction ability is subject to the deterministic inversion and denoising trajectories~\citep{song2020ddim}.
 The findings above suggest that: with a good mapping approximator (i.e., pre-trained DDPM) and proper tool (i.e., deterministic trajectories with DDIMs), its intermediate latent spaces already have sufficient representation ability for arbitrary images, which opens up the possibility to leverage DDPMs for synthesizing images from new domains \emph{without tuning} the model parameters.
-The quantitative evaluation of the reconstruction results is in Tab.~\ref{tab:recons_result} in the Appendices.
+Details about the deterministic inversion and reconstruction test can be found in the Appendix~\ref{sec:app_deterministic_diff}.